Skip to content

 Open the line-break tool

-WhatsApp is the exception — it has its own built-in markdown: wrap text in *asterisks* for bold, _underscores_ for italic, and ~tildes~ for strikethrough.
-You usually don't need Unicode there.
-Use a WhatsApp formatter when you want a style WhatsApp's markdown doesn't cover (like small caps or script for a status), or when you're writing once and posting the same text across several apps that don't share WhatsApp's syntax.
+Yes — WhatsApp is the exception among messaging and social apps because it has its own built-in markup that it renders for everyone.
+Wrap text in *asterisks* for bold, _underscores_ for italic, ~tildes~ for strikethrough, and triple backticks for monospace; the symbols disappear and the styling shows.
+So you usually don't need Unicode characters on WhatsApp at all.
+Reach for a Unicode formatter only when you want a style WhatsApp's markdown doesn't cover — small caps or script for a Status, say — or when you're writing one message to post across several apps that don't share WhatsApp's syntax (Instagram, X and Threads strip these symbols and show them literally).
+For everyday bold and italic inside WhatsApp itself, the native markup is the better and more accessible choice.

 Format for WhatsApp